ucb-152/lab6/README.md

 ```bash
 python ffnn.py --benchmark
 ```

+TODO: Remove report questions?
 - Compare the latency of the "tiled" matmul vs the reference numpy implementation.
 How much faster is the NKI implementation?
 - Compare the latencies of the various matmul kernels.
-Record any trends or outliers you notice, and give a brief explanation for your observations.
+Note any trends or outliers you notice, and give a brief explanation for your observations.

 ### Step 9: Submission
-TODO
+Once you have successfully completed the steps above, you are finished with the directed portion!
+Submit to Gradescope